Q. What does the EPIC Air Quality Fund offer?

 Q: What does ‘fully open access’ to air quality monitoring data mean?

-Q: Do you have recommendations on which sensors to use?
+Q. Do you have recommendations on which sensors to use?

 A: No. We leave this choice open, as there are many different types of sensors that fit many different types of situations requiring differing sensor capabilities.
 However, since we require fully open access air quality data to be generated from these awards, it should be noted that not all companies selling air quality monitoring devices allow their users to own the data they produce and therefore share the data downstream.
 Please see this document, which further outlines the open data requirements of these awards and an assessment of whether popular air quality monitoring companies’ data policies meet our open data requirements.
 Applicants are free to choose a sensor company outside of this list provided, they can show documentation from the air quality manufacturer that they, the applicant, would a) own the data and b) are allowed to share data on an open, public platform that meets a CC-BY-4.0 license.

-Q: What exactly does near real-time mean?
+Q. What exactly does near real-time mean?
 Do we report the data: one data point per hour, per day, per week?

-A: The specific frequency at which data is reported—whether it be every 10 seconds, hourly or daily—can vary from vendor to vendor or project to project.
+A: The specific frequency at which data is reported—whether it be every 10 seconds, hourly or daily—can vary from sensor vendor to vendor or project to project.
 We have intentionally allowed for flexibility in this regard to accommodate this variation, encouraging participants to provide timely and relevant air quality information openly.
 Ideally, the time resolution should be at least daily.

-Q: The accuracy in measuring PM2.5 levels significantly influences the choice of air quality monitoring instruments, which in turn affects the budget.
+Q. The accuracy in measuring PM2.5 levels significantly influences the choice of air quality monitoring instruments, which in turn affects the budget.
 What degree of precision and uncertainty is required?
 Is it necessary to report open data to EPIC in terms of micrograms per cubic meter?

 A: We don’t have specifications on precision or uncertainty, but rather request that the data precision be ‘fit for purpose’ – meaning, coarse precision is okay to move forward certain clean air activities (e.g. certain awareness campaigns or ‘litmus test’ activities), while much more precise data would be needed in others.
-We ask that you use instrumentation that successfully allows you to achieve national-level impact with the precision needed to do so.
+We ask that you use instrumentation that successfully allows you to achieve national-level policy impact with the precision needed to do so.
 The only limitation on air quality instrument type is that it is produced by a company in which the user (the awardee) is legally able to share the data in a fully open manner downstream.
 Please see this document, which further outlines the open data requirements of these awards and an assessment of whether popular air quality monitoring companies’ data policies meet our open data requirements.

 Q: How do I apply?

-Q: Can I make an email submission?
+Q. Can I make an email submission?

 A: No, submissions made by email will not be accepted.
-All submissions must be made by filling out this application form.
-To assist you in preparing for the online submission, you can preview the form and review all relevant documents HERE.
+All submissions must be made by filling out the application form.To assist you in preparing for the online submission, you can preview the form here.

 Q: Can an applicant submit more than one application?

 A: No, each applicant is allowed to make a single submission only.
 The submission of multiple applications, by the same applicant, will lead to the disqualification of all submissions associated with that application.
-Applications from the same organization but being led by different teams will be accepted.
-If there are two applications from the same organization, there should be no overlap in team members between the applications.

 Q: Are there any restrictions on how the funds are utilized?